 Throughout his practice, Cave has created spaces of memorial through combining found historical objects with contemporary dialogues on gun violence and death, underscoring the anxiety of severe trauma brought on by catastrophic loss.
 The figure remains central as Cave casts his own body in bronze, an extension of the performative work so critical to his oeuvre.
 Cave reminds us, however, that while there may be despair, there remains space for hope and renewal.
 From dismembered body parts stem delicate metal flowers, affirming the potential of new growth.
 Cave encourages a profound and compassionate analysis of violence and its effects as the path towards an ultimate metamorphosis.
 While Cave’s works are rooted in our current societal moment, when progress on issues of global warming, racism and gun violence (both at the hands of citizens and law enforcement) seem maddeningly stalled, he asks how we may reposition ourselves to recognize the issues, come together on a global scale, instigate change, and ultimately, heal.

-If you are interested in participating in this collaboration, participants need to be military veterans or active duty service members.
+• All participants are required to be military veterans or active duty service members.

 Please also include in e-mail proof of military service (Branch, MOS/Rate, Years of Service).